mpcarolin/qr-code-scanner/README.md

 # QR Reader
 A library for scanning QR codes on the web using a web worker.

-Most of this code is taken directly from [code-kotis/qr-code-scanner](https://github.com/code-kotis/qr-code-scanner) I have only made minor modifications to it, mainly to make it more easily consumed as library.
+Most of this code is taken directly from [code-kotis/qr-code-scanner](https://github.com/code-kotis/qr-code-scanner).
+I have only made minor modifications to it, mainly to make it more easily consumed as a library.

 ## Usage